HerrHase/siteomat-webpack-plugin/README.md

 # Site-O-Mat Webpack Plugin

-A Webpack Plugin for generating a Website as Html-Files from a Markdown File Structure.
+A Webpack Plugin for generating a Website as Html-Files from a Markdown-File Structure.

 Why?
-The Main reason i had to update some Websites, but realise there were no benfit to use a Full CMS or Headless CMS like Directus.
-Rendering the same pages that a rarley updated seems like a waste of energy.
-Why not generate from a hierachical file structure.
-Luckly i i had development a CMS that runs on Markdown File a few years ago as a proof of concept.
+The Main reason i had to update some Websites, but realize there were no benefit to use a Full CMS or Headless CMS like Directus.
+Rendering the same pages that a rarely updated seems like a waste of energy.
+Why not generate from a hierarchical file structure.
+Luckily i i had development a CMS, a few years ago, that runs on Markdown Files it had been never finished, it was a proof of concept.

 ## Roadmap

 Next will be,

-* Some tests
+* Some Tests
-* Better Filtering in Queries
+* Filtering for Queries
+* Standalone, handle Webpack only as wrapper

 Maybe later,

 * Integrate Eta.js and LiquidJS
+* Hooks for handle

 ## Installation